linode/docs/docs/security/firewalls/protecting-your-linode-using-tcp-wrappers.md

     ALL : ALL

 We could express this rule in a sentence like this, "Deny access to all daemons from all clients".
 This rule will deny all traffic to the server regardless of the source.
-Utilizing this rule on its own is not recommended, as it will deny you access to your own server.
+Utilizing this rule on its own is not recommended, as it will deny you access to your own server, excepting [LISH](/docs/networking/using-the-linode-shell-lish).

 ### Allow exceptions